Toggle Location Modal

 Thyroid Eye Disease Signs and Symptoms

-The symptoms of Graves’ eye disease occur due to inflammation of the eye.
-These physical thyroid eye disease signs may include the following:
+The thyroid eye disease symptoms occur due to inflammation of the eye.
+These signs may include the following:

 1. Eyes popping out or bulging eyes disease (proptosis)